 The Do’s and Don’ts of Dog Sledding Holidays

-Dog sledding holidays have become increasingly popular among people looking for a truly unique winter holiday.
-However, while you may be outdoor, keep in mind that it’s no walk in the park: here are a few pointers on how to survive.
+Dog sledding holidays have become increasingly popular among people in Canada and Alaska looking for a truly unique winter vacation this holiday season.
+Keep in mind that it’s no walk in the park; here are a few pointers on how to survive:

 Do: Wrap up Warm